 - This butter contains moisture sealing properties which makes your hair longer, softer and shinier for long hours.
 However, most oils, except just a few (coconut oil and jojoba oil) contain higher portions of polyunsaturated fats which make them better moisturizers than butters.

 - Murumuru butter has the ability to penetrate deep into the hair cuticle to fortify your hair from the inside.
 This is because they have high concentrations of saturated fats and monounsaturated fats.

 Oil is a major constituent in most seeds and palms.
 The best thing about palm nuts is that they’re not cultivated.
 What really makes them the best for making skin ingredients is the fact that they’re not treated with pesticides and fertilizers.

-Most people prefer using Murumuru nuts due to its major contribution in health and fitness.
-Murumuru also comes with large fruits which are edible and useful in our bodies in many ways.
-The seed kernel also produces rich oils which are used in many beauty products, such as shampoos, conditioners, and other skin care products.
+Most people prefer using Murumuru nuts due to its major contribution to health and fitness.
+Murumuru also comes with large fruits that are edible and useful in our bodies in many ways.
+The seed kernel also produces rich oils that are used in many beauty products, such as shampoos, conditioners, and other skincare products.